 Primarily known as an herb loved by cats, catnip can also be made into an essential oil.
 The oil is not common in aromatherapy.
-Also, using catnip essential oil (Nepeta cataria) with cats is generally not recommended because the oil can be too strong.
+Generally, do not use catnip essential oil (Nepeta cataria) with cats because it is too strong for them.

 The herb's active ingredient that affects cats is nepetalactone.
-Although the scent energizes most cats, it relaxes humans because of the difference between human brains and cat brains, according to Aromatherapy for Dummies.
+Although the scent energizes most cats, it relaxes humans because of the difference between human brains and cat brains.

 Plant family: Lamiaceae